 The semantics of this function is context-sensitive.
 For details, see mnesia:activity/4.
 In transaction-context, it acquires a lock of type LockKind.
-The lock types write and sticky\write are supported.
+The lock types write and sticky_write are supported.

+'''

-write\lock\table(Tab) -> ok | transaction abort
+write_lock_table(Tab :: table()) -> ok

 Calls the function mnesia:lock({table, Tab}, write).

+'''